Competitions: Structure and Rules

 A. The only image FILE format allowed is: .jpg or .jpeg

-B. Your image FILE size should not exceed Ten (10) megabytes or it will not be accepted by the computer system.
+B. Your image FILE size shall not exceed Ten (10) megabytes or it will not be accepted by the computer system.

-C. Your image TITLE CANNOT contains your first or last name.
+C. Your image TITLE CANNOT contain your first or last name.

 6. Rules for Printed Images